t1dTom/IOT_t1dWeather/README.md

 2. Get a list of avaialble "Things"
 3. Get the "Properties" of a selected "Thing"

-The assembled sensor dta is stored in JSON format file "SensorData.json"
+The assembled sensor data is stored in JSON format file "SensorData.json"

 The process starts with an Arduino R4 Wifi attached to a real time clock, a temperature,humidity sensor, and TFT 1.28 round display.
 See project: